 In most of the European nations it can be assumed that there is at least one broadcast coverage within n±9 of each channel at any location.
 Under this assumption the overload threshold in combination with the shortest possible distance between TVWS device and TV antenna determines an upper limit for the possible transmit power for TVWS device:

 Pmax, OthWSD=Oth- coupling gain= -19 dBm+49 dB=30 dBm (5)

+[NOTE: Equation 5 is too primitive: it does not take account of LP, e.g. protecting 95%.

 This value is the upper limit for fixed broadcast reception conditions and the advantageous values for downlink signals.
 For broadcast portable reception the DVB-T receiver may get closer to the BS, however due to the poorer antenna gain for dipole antenna vs. fixed rooftop antenna maximum transmit power is only slightly lower.